Install & first run

 Not yet.
 A mobile companion is a longer-term thought.

-Can I run my own Headscale and use my own Fliporium?
+Can I run my own signaling server?

 Yes.
-Fliporium is designed around a small, self-hostable control server.
+The signaling server is a small standalone program, and the app can be pointed at any instance.
 If you want to run your own friends-and-family deployment, get in touch.